cmdaoust/Experiment-Instruction-Manuals/Instrumental_Emotion_Regulation_Manual.md

   <em>Update Loop Order by clicking onf LoopOrderCode -> Code -> Unhash correct order and hash out old order.</em>
 </p>

 Then, click into control_trials and change groupx.xls file to reflet correct grouping.
-In thise case, group 1.
-Scrollto the right and do the same for up_trials and down_trials.
+In thise case, Control should be group 1.
+Scroll to the right and do the same for up_trials (group2) and down_trials (group3).

    <p align="center">
   <img src="/images/ConditionsUpdate.png" alt="How to update condition stimuli" width="100%">